 The success of propagation depends on several factors.
 The number of seeds formed by the plants each year plays a major role.
 Many seeds that are shipped far compensate for a high loss rate.
 Few seeds that are targeted to good locations are also a successful strategy; for example, some nuts are purposefully collected and stashed by rodents, where some are then allowed to germinate.
 However, the rate of loss is generally huge.
 In old beech forests (Fagus sylvatica) in Central Europe, up to or more than 100 million beechnuts fall on 1 ha in mast years in autumn.
 Depending on winter and herbivore pressure, 10-20% of these germinate.
 This results in a dense carpet of seedlings.
 At the end of the first vegetation period only 1-10% are left.
 In the second and third year more than half of them die due to lack of water, feeding and shading.
-This still leaves about 5-10 young trees per m2, which can form a dense stand of shrubs as soon as they receive a little more light.
-In the coming years, however, the strong competition will lead to a situation where only a few young trees will be able to grow up to the approximately 500-700 old trees on one hectare (there is no room for more with their broad crowns).
+This still leaves about 5-10 young trees per m2, which can form a dense stand of shrubby young beeches as soon as they receive a little more light.
+In the coming years, however, the strong competition will lead to a situation where only a few young trees will be able to grow up to the approximately 300-700 old trees on one hectare (there is no room for more with their broad crowns).
 These are then every few years a few dozen young trees, this is quite sufficient to maintain the stock.

+Fig. B-5 Hummingbird pollination of the flower of a Stachytarpheta plant (Verbenaceae) (a, photo: H. Breckle) in the New World and of a Strelitzia by a nectar bird in the Old World (b, photo: Rafiqpoor, S-Africa).
+The red colour of the flower is an adaptation to the pollination of this plant by animals.

 The distribution of a species is the geographical area that the species colonizes.
 The distribution is very similar for some species, which are then referred to as geo-element to which these species belong (e.g. Mediterranean species, Central Asian species).
 The range size can be very different.
 At one extreme are cosmopolitan species; they occur worldwide on all continents.
 At the other extreme are narrowly restricted occurrences, e.g. only in one valley or only in one mountainous region; these are called endemics.
-However, one must always precisely identify the geographical region one is referring to. one often speaks of country endemics, although of course country borders are usually political and do not represent natural borders.
-Thus one speaks of endemics of Afghanistan.
+However, one must always precisely identify the geographical region one is referring to.
+One often speaks of country endemics, although of course country borders are usually political and do not represent natural borders.
+Thus, one speaks of endemics of Afghanistan.
 Of the approximately 5000 species of higher plants in Afghanistan, about 25% are endemics (Breckle et al. 2013).
-However, directly neighbouring regions (with the same climate, etc., Chitral, Kurram Valley) are included here (subendemic species).
+However, directly neighbouring regions (with the same climate, etc., Chitral, Kurram Valley) should be included here (subendemic species).

 Most species in Afghanistan have an Irano-Turanian distribution.
-But also species with eastern range (Himalayan, Sino-Japanese) occur in eastern Afghanistan.
+But also species with an Eastern range (Himalayan, Sino-Japanese) occur in Eastern Afghanistan.
 In the high mountains, species of the boreal and even arctic region of Euro-Siberia reach into Afghanistan.
-In the basin of Jalalabad or near Khost even some Saharo-Sindian and Sudanese distributed (subtropical-tropical) species occur, as well as in southern Afghanistan some Saharo-Sindian desert species.
+In the basin of Jalalabad or near Khost even some Saharo-Sindian and Sudanese distributed (subtropical-tropical) species occur, as well as in Southern Afghanistan some Saharo-Sindian desert species.

-Fig. B-5 Hummingbird pollination of the flower of a Stachytarpheta plant (Verbenaceae) (a, photo: H. Breckle) in the New World and of a strelitzia by a nectar bird in the Old World (b, photo: Rafiqpoor).
-The red colour of the flower is an adaptation to the animal pollination of this plant.

 4 Ecotypes and biotope change

-Many plant species or phytozonoses (plant communities) have a very wide distribution and, if you look at their areas (residential districts) on a map, apparently grow under quite different climatic conditions.
+Many plant species or phytocenoses (plant communities) have a very wide distribution and, if you look at their areas (residential districts) on a map, apparently grow under quite different climatic conditions.
 This fact may be due to two reasons.